oracle-livelabs/converged/obaas/explore-platform/explore-platform.md

 ## Task 4: Explore Spring Eureka Service Registry

 Spring Eureka Service Registry is an application that holds information about what microservices are running in your environment, how many instances of each are running, and on which addresses and ports.
-Spring Boot microservices register with Eureka at startup and it regularly checks the health of all registered services.
+Spring Boot microservices register with Eureka at startup, and it regularly checks the health of all registered services.
 Services can use Eureka to make calls to other services, thereby eliminating the need to hard code service addresses into other services.

 1. Start a port-forward tunnel to access the Eureka web user interface